dmenin/UdacityDataAnalystNanoDegree/6_D3js/FinalProject2/README.md

 		4) The forth graph serves as an auxiliary to the previous, where I sum all the boats in one value.
 I chose a pie chart with series because I needed two show 2 values (men and women - the "pies") by two classes (port and starboard - the series) and it produces a good visualization.

+##Feedback \ Change Log

+	1 – layout change on graph

+		User on Udacity’s google group suggested that the Y axis legend on the percentage should match the report’s, so I changed it from being decimal point to whole numbers (change can be seen on the "feedback" folder).

+	2 -   legend alignment

+		Co-worker suggested that the legends on all graph should be aligned.
+Only exception would be the bar chart because it is a wide chart and should use all space available (changes can be seen on the "feedback" folder).

+	3– from reviewers feedback

+		•	Reviewer asked to display what the survival rates actually were for first class men, all women and women from steerage.
+Otherwise, the reader has to calculate.

+			Changed sentence:
+			"Men in First Class had no better than a one in three chance of surviving, so compared to women, even women from steerage, they fared poorly."

+			To:
+			“Men in First Class had no better than a one in three chance of surviving (34%), which is a very low survival rate, especially considering that women overall had a 73% survival rate.
+Even women for steerage had a higher chance of surviving than men (49%).”

+		•	Reviewer pointed out that there is no information regarding how many men there were in first class versus women in first class

+			Added Sentence:
+			"The first class was composed of 323 passengers; 179  of those were male (56%) and 144 female (44%)"

 ##Resources